 Dr. Shaz has 15 years of experience in transfusion medicine and cellular therapies, and is passionate about creating new products to improve patient care.
 Dr. Shaz is the chief medical and scientific officer of New York Blood Center and an adjunct assistant professor in the department of pathology and cell biology at Columbia University Medical Center.
 Previously, she was an associate professor at Emory University School of Medicine and director of the transfusion service at Grady Memorial Hospital.
 She also held positions as an instructor at Harvard Medical School and was the associate director of the transfusion service at Beth Israel Deaconess Medical Center in Boston.
 Beth received her medical degree with research distinction from the University of Michigan and her Bachelor of Science degree in chemical engineering with distinction from Cornell University.
 She completed a general surgery internship at Georgetown University, an anatomic & clinical pathology residency at Beth Israel Deaconess Medical Center, and a transfusion medicine fellowship at Harvard Medical School.

-- Rona S. Weinberg, PhD Director, Cellular Therapy
+- Rona S. Weinberg, PhD Executive Director of Comprehensive Cell Solutions & Director, Cellular Therapy

 Dr. Rona Singer Weinberg earned her Bachelor of Science degree in biology at Brooklyn College in New York and her PhD in biomedical science at CUNY Mount Sinai School of Medicine.
 Dr. Weinberg is the director of the cellular therapy and regenerative medicine laboratories and is the PI of the Myeloproliferative Disorders Research Consortium’s tissue bank, which is the largest repository of tissues from myeloproliferative neoplasm patients.
 Dr. Weinberg’s research interests include bone marrow transplantation, myeloproliferative neoplasms, hemoglobinopathies, and bone marrow failure syndromes.

-- Manlio Narici Executive Director, Medical Programs and Services
+- Manlio Narici, MBA Executive Director, Medical Programs and Services

 Manlio brings 17 years of experience at New York Blood Center to Comprehensive Cell Solutions™ contracting, budgeting, and customer engagement.
 He manages several business lines including apheresis operations and cellular therapy laboratory activities.
 He focuses on bringing together research activities and clinical implementation with the aim of creating a bench to bedside continuum that addresses the needs of research institutions and biotech companies alike.